• Skip to primary navigation

 Consultation

-Is your CSUCSU College, School, or Unit planning on starting a project which will involve access management (ABACABAC Attribute-Based Access Control (ABAC) is a mechanism for managing of user access to information systems based on values of user attributes.
+• Access management (ABACABAC Attribute-Based Access Control (ABAC) is a mechanism for managing of user access to information systems based on values of user attributes.
 Attribute-Based Access Control (ABAC) evaluates the access dynamically, using an algorithm that takes “attributes” as an input, and outputs access decision (allow/deny).
-The attributes are usually user attributes from the user profile, supplemented with context attributes, such as time of access and user’s current location. or RBAC), authenticationAuthentication Authentication is the act of determining that a person is who they claim to be.
-For more information, see our Concepts page., authorizationAuthorization Authorization refers to the act of determining whether an authenticated user is allowed to access a specific resource or take a specific action.
-For more information, see our Concepts page., directory services, identity lifecycle management, UT EIDsUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
-See our Concepts page for more information., or other topics related to identity and access management?
+The attributes are usually user attributes from the user profile, supplemented with context attributes, such as time of access and user’s current location. or RBAC)?

-Reach out to the IAM Team at iam-integrations@utlists.utexas.edu early in your process and we can provide you with guidance and advice.
-In particular, we can help you make informed decisions early on so that you can avoid common stumbling blocks, saving your CSU time and effort.
+Reach out to the IAM Team at iam-integrations@utlists.utexas.edu early in your process.
+We can provide guidance and advice to help you make informed decisions, avoid common challenges, and save your CSU time and effort.

 Documentation